Director, Experience Strategy & Research

 Opportunity

-In anticipation of the ‘Test’ and ‘Growth’ stages Concentric may experience, my recommendation focused on formulating strategies to prepare for and mitigate potential operational disruptions amid rapid changes in turbulent times.
+In anticipation of the Test and Growth stages Concentric was likely to encounter, my recommendations centered on strategies to prepare for and mitigate potential operational disruptions during periods of rapid change.

-• Craft short-term results that compound into long-term gains
+• Crafting short-term results that compound into long-term gains

-• Foster resilient mindset & skillset that embrace uncertainties
+• Fostering a resilient mindset and skillset to embrace uncertainty

 Problem Statement

-How might we leverage Human-Centered Design methodology to scale the business sustainably in the face of uncertainties?
+How might we use Human-Centered Design to scale Concentric sustainably while navigating uncertainty?

 Role & Responsibility